Wednesday, 27 November 2019

 Travelling home

 But that was exactly what was happening.
 The news finally leaked on Twitter from an anonymous source yesterday morning, and was subject to much scorn and derision from everyone… well, all those who knew no better.
-It was strange that NASA kept quiet and all the governments were strangely silent as well –even Donald Trump refrained from his usual bombastic approach to social media.
+It was strange that NASA kept quiet and all the governments were strangely silent as well –even Trump refrained from his usual bombastic approach to social media.
+Of course, it was soon confirmed by thousands of amateur astrologers everywhere and by that time it was pretty hard to ignore it.
+You could see it in the sky.

-I knew that the main roads would be chaotic so I aimed to stay on the smaller roads; I lived in Wilmington so I had at least an hour’s journey ahead of me, which could well be doubled depending on the traffic and stupidity I encountered on the way.
+It was then that the questions and theories started, as if any of it really mattered.
+Upon hearing the news on the radio I noted that the newsreader did their best to annunciate through their tears.
+I knew there was only one place I had to go: back home; back to Slaugham where my mother and father lived.
+They were the only people that mattered now.
+The main roads would be chaotic so I aimed to stay on the smaller roads; I lived in Wilmington so there was at least an hour’s journey ahead of me, which could well be doubled depending on the traffic and stupidity I encountered on the way.

 I’d tried ringing my father as soon as I heard the news but the networks had collapsed, probably due to everyone doing the same.
 I knew that father could take care of himself but mother had suffered from Dementia for years and had rapidly gone downhill in the last few months; I didn’t want them to be alone when it finally happened.

-There are those that say the moon was formed from a smaller planet hitting the Earth over 4.5 billion years ago.
+Some people say the moon was formed from a smaller planet hitting the Earth over 4.5 billion years ago.
 The impact from Theia threw up millions of tonnes of debris that circled the Earth for hundreds, if not thousands of years, before finally coalescing into the moon.
 There are others that say it was due to the impact of several larger asteroids that water was brought to Earth –Earth being far too hot for water to condense.
 It was only through the meteors and asteroids bringing frozen chunks of water, nitrogen, carbon dioxide and ammonia that the atmosphere formed and cooled.
 Who knows what will happen when this one collides?

-Religion had been a poor solace to people too weak to find out their own truths and now it had been proved to be a fraud, people realised that there was now nothing to stop them from doing whatever they wanted –with a few hours left why not rape, murder and desecrate?
-Where had the manners and understanding gotten them –downtrodden and shit on their entire lives, being told it would all work out in the end.
+It's on the drive from Ditchling to Slaugham that my faith in humanity is finally crushed.
+With fewer roads to criss-cross I have no choice but to be witness to the dregs of humanity and with no consequences and no chance of redemption there was nothing holding people in check any more.
+Religion had been a poor solace to people too weak to find out their own truths and now it had been proved to be a fraud, people realised that there was now nothing to stop them from doing whatever they wanted.
+With a few hours left why not rape, murder and desecrate?
+Where had the manners and understanding gotten them?
+Downtrodden and shat on their entire lives, being told it would all work out in the end.
+All lies.
 The Pope had misjudged the situation entirely when he called his followers to their knees in repentance.
 Though their prayers would not be heard in this life they might still atone for their sin in the next.
-It wasn’t difficult to read between the lines; that it was due to the collective sins of humanity that the meteor had been sent to cleanse the Earth just as the flood had done two thousand years previously.
+It wasn’t difficult to read between the lines; it was due to the collective sins of humanity that the meteor had been sent to cleanse the Earth just as the flood had done two thousand years previously.
 This time there would be no ark to save the just.

 It only took one shot to silence the Pope before more could be said; but the damage had been done.
 In the last day of Judgement Catholicism had been dealt the most savage of blows that it would never recover from.

-The village was strangely quiet except for singing coming from the church –the Protestants, it seemed, had managed to keep a better handle on the situation and had probably profited from the Pope’s blunder.
+I finally reached Slaugham and I could sense that there was very little time left.
+The village was strangely quiet except for singing coming from the church: the Protestants, it seemed, had managed to keep a better handle on the situation and had probably profited from the Pope’s blunder.
 I left them to their much needed succour and ran inside the house.
 It was starting to get blustery now; oppressive winds buffeted, tearing down trees and chimneys.
 I shouted throughout the house but heard nothing and there was no one there in any of the rooms.
 I looked through the bedroom window and saw the brick built summer house at the bottom of the garden; it was the obvious place to watch the end of the world.
 My father was a pragmatist and I could think of nowhere better to be.

 No comments: